conceptsandtraining/doil/README.md

 the saltstack in the background.
 These commands will not be required by ordinary users, so make sure to understand what you are doing.

+* `doil system:salt restart` restarts the salt main server
-* `doil salt:set` sets the repository for the saltstack
+* `doil system:salt login` logs the user into the main salt server
-* `doil salt:reset` resets the saltstack to the buildin saltstack
+* `doil system:salt prune` prunes the main salt server

+### Proxy Server

+To be able to dive deeper into the inner workings of **doil** or customize it to fit your workflow or requirements, **doil** provides commands to tamper with the proxy in the background.
+These commands will not be required by ordinary users, so make sure to understand what you are doing.

-* `doil salt:restart` restarts the salt main server
+* `doil system:proxy restart` restarts the proxy server
-* `doil salt:update` updates the saltstack if you are using a custom saltstack
-* `doil salt:login` logs the user into the main salt server
+* `doil system:proxy login` logs the user into the proxy server
-* `doil salt:prune` prunes the main salt server
+* `doil system:proxy prune` prunes the proxy server